Sethis/silvanus/README.md

 # silvanus
-The rest api router in the alpha verison based on a tree structure
+A simple library for URL routing with a tree-like prefix structure